e280/sly/README.md

 # 🦝 sly — mischievous shadow views
 > testing page at https://sly.e280.org/

-- 🍋 view library for building elegant web apps
+- 🍋 web app view library with taste
 - 🤯 register any view as a web component
-- 🖋️ `$` dom multitool
+- 🖋️ $ handy little dom multitool
 - 🫛 ops for fancy loading spinners
+- 😩 took many years of iteration and suffering
+- 🌅 sly is the successor that replaces [@benev/slate](https://github.com/benevolent-games/slate)
 - 🧑‍💻 project by [@e280](https://e280.org/)

 <br/>